gatenbysanderson/pdf-generator/README.md

 # PDF Generator

-An API for communicating with the PrinceXML service.
+An API for communicating with a supported PDF conversion service, such as PrinceXML.

 ## Licence